You’re not on your own

 Support to achieve your potential.

 Taking the step up to Sixth Form, and joining a new School is a big change.
-We work to ensure you are fully supported with this important transition.
+We work to ensure you are fully supported with this important transition, and to ensure you feel like you’re not on your own.

 When you arrive at the University of Birmingham School, you will be allocated a Sixth Form Tutor who will work closely with you and the Sixth Form Manager to support you in: